F6ITU/Mentor/README.md

 Kicad files

-An Arduino base display controler for HPSDR/Hermes familly
+An Arduino based SSPA display controler for HPSDR/Hermes familly This module controls
+- voltage
+- current
+- temperature
+- VSWR/PWR
+- cooling fan
+- 4x40 lcd display
+and shuts down the Bias current while beeping in case of dificulties

 This board and the associated firmware have been developped by ON7EQ.